yahoo/bgjs/BGforLLMs-Core.md

 Behaviors can have dependencies that change at runtime:

 ```
-.dynamicDemands([this.itemList], () => {
+.dynamicDependsOn([this.itemList], () => {
     return this.itemList.value.map(item => item.status);
 })
 ```

 ### Order-Only Dependencies
-Access resource values without triggering on their updates:
+Access signal values without triggering on their updates:

 ```
-.demands(this.triggerResource, this.configResource.order)
+.dependsOn(this.triggerSignal, this.configSignal.order)
 ```

-The behavior only runs when `triggerResource` updates, but can still read `configResource.value`.
+The behavior only runs when `triggerSignal` updates, but can still read `configSignal.value`.

 ### Extent Hierarchies
 Extents can contain child extents with managed lifetimes: